-Logging your Kubernetes clusters to LogDNA is already a breeze, and now the LogDNA Kubernetes agent Helm chart makes it even easier.
+Logging your Kubernetes clusters to LogDNA is already a breeze, and now the LogDNA Kubernetes Agent Helm chart makes it even easier.

 This article will walk you through the process of deploying the LogDNA chart.
-Before getting started, make sure you have Helm installed and that your Kubernetes cluster is running version 1.2 or later.
+Before getting started, make sure you have Helm installed and that your Kubernetes cluster is running version 1.13 or later.

-To install the chart, simply run the following command on your workstation.
+To install the chart, simply run the following commands on your workstation.
 Replace LOGDNA_INGESTION_KEY with your actual LogDNA ingestion key, which you can find in the Add a Log Source page in the LogDNA web app.
 You can specify a release name by changing the RELEASE_NAME parameter, or remove it to let Helm generate a custom one.